-A herniated disc in the lumbar spine can irritate or compress a nerve root causing pain to radiate into the buttocks and legs.
-Specific exercises to help alleviate sciatica symptoms from a lumbar herniated disc are performed according to which positions cause the patient’s symptoms to centralize—or move from the leg or foot into the low back—making the pain easy to treat.
+A herniated disc in the lumbar spine can irritate or compress a nerve root, causing pain to radiate into the buttocks and legs.
+Specific exercises to help alleviate sciatica symptoms from a lumbar herniated disc are performed according to which positions cause the patient’s symptoms to centralize—or move from the leg or foot into the low back—making the pain easier to treat.

 For many patients, getting the pain to centralize to the low back is accomplished by getting into a backwards bending position, called extension exercises or press-ups.

-As the patient’s pain works out of the lower extremity, or the leg, and centralizes into the low back, the exercises typically are advanced to strengthen the low back and abdominal muscles to prevent recurrences of sciatica cause by a herniated disc.
+As the patient’s pain works out of the lower extremity, or the leg, and centralizes into the low back, the exercises typically are advanced to strengthen the low back and abdominal muscles to prevent recurrences of sciatic caused by a herniated disc.

 Let’s do the straight leg raise exercise for lower abdominal strengthening.
 Begin by lying on your back with knees bent up.
 Perform a posterior pelvic tilt to lock your pelvis in position.
 Straighten one knee out along the floor.
 Gently raise the straight leg 6 to 8 inches at a time and return to the starting position.
 Repeat with the other leg.

 Let’s do the prone extension exercise.
 Begin by lying in the prone position, face down.
 Place your hands behind your back.
 Raise your head and chest slightly while still looking at the floor.
 Begin by holding position for 5 seconds, then gradually work up to 20 seconds.
 Aim to complete 8 to 10 repetitions.